Climate Action Toolkit

 1. Run a Climate Action Survey

-Students will be tasked with rolling out our online survey across their school, aiming for as many students as possible to ‘have a say’ and be involved in plans for climate action.
+Students will roll out our online survey across their school, aiming for as many students as possible to ‘have a say’ and be involved in plans for climate action.

 We will analyse the data and provide schools with a personalised insights report that gives a clear picture of: